MarceloSilvarolla/YFM-Database-and-Fusion-Guide/README.md

   - copying and pasting the output of printCardTypesByCard.py to the secondary card types by card section of FUSION_GUIDE.txt

 The guide FUSION_GUIDE_PLUS.txt
-- is exactly the FUSION_GUIDE.txt guide plus the primary and secondary types of each fusion result.
+- is exactly the FUSION_GUIDE.txt guide plus the primary and secondary types of each fusion result;
-- It is not posted to GameFAQs because of the 80-character-per-line limit.
+- has not been posted on GameFAQs because of the 80-character-per-line limit.

 The "Test definitively all fusions" folder
 - contains the script _generateCreatePredictedFusions.py that